 A large percentage of lawns and other grass areas do not require lime, the lawn soil condition being such that nothing would be gained by liming, and some harm might even result.

-When actually needed, lawn lime may prove of great benefit to grass.
+When actually needed, lawn lime application may prove of great benefit to grass.
 Soil lime works to help correct soil acidity or sourness.
 It helps in making certain plant food elements available to grass, and, in addition, it is a direct source of calcium and magnesium, which grass plants need in small amounts.

 Lawn lime should not be considered as a substitute for fertilizer.
 It does not provide those food elements that are of such vital importance to grass and which are lacking in practically all soils, namely, nitrogen, phosphorus and potassium.

 For simplicity’s sake, chemists have devised a scale for designating hydrogen ion concentration or intensity of acidity.
-The unit of measurement is known as pH.
+The unit of measurement is known as soil pH.
 The neutral point on the scale, indicated by 7 is the pH value of distilled water.
-Values lower than pH 7 indicate degrees of acidity while those higher indicate degrees of alkalinity.
-The pH values represent intensity of acidity or alkalinity and not quantities of acid or alkali present.
+Values lower than pH level 7 indicate degrees of acidity while those higher indicate degrees of alkalinity.
+The soil pH values represent intensity of acidity or alkalinity and not quantities of acid or alkali present.

-Fortunately, lawn and turf grasses will grow over a wide range of soil acidity and alkalinity, although the moderately acid soils varying from pH 6.0 to 6.5 probably are best.
+Fortunately, lawn and turf grasses will grow over a wide range of soil acidity and alkalinity, although the moderately acid soils varying from soil pH 6.0 to 6.5 probably are best.
 If the acidity is more intense than pH 6, lime will be needed.
 Soils can be too alkaline for grass but this is rare.